AindreaAjax/ML_Introduction/Statistics/Theory/07_Sampling.md

 In other words, the first statement is a general rule, while the second statement is a specific exception to that rule.
 The central limit theorem is a powerful tool that allows us to make inferences about populations based on samples, even when the population distribution is not normally distributed.

 3. The mean of a sampling distribution is our best estimate to the parameter of the population that the statistic is estimating.
 4. The standard deviation of a sampling distribution is called the standard error of the statistic.
 The standard error decreases as the sample size increases.
+The standard error is a measure of the uncertainty in the estimate of the parameter of the population that the statistic is estimating.
+It is related to the standard deviation of the population distribution and the sample size by the following formula:
+  $$Population\ Standard\ Deviation = \frac{Standard\ Error}{\sqrt{Sample\ Size}}$$ (Best estimate)

 ### Exact and approximate sampling distributions
 An exact sampling distribution is a probability distribution of a statistic obtained from all possible samples of a fixed size drawn from a population.
 An approximate sampling distribution is a probability distribution of a statistic obtained from a sample of a fixed size drawn from a population.